Does Homeowners Insurance Cover Earthquakes?

 Unfortunately, an earthquake policy does not cover homes with masonry veneers.

-To get your earthquake policy to pay for the repair of this type of exterior, you’ll need to buy extra coverage.
+You'll need to buy extra coverage to get your earthquake policy to pay for this type of exterior repair.

-So, the extra coverage would be an added expense on top of the expense of earthquake insurance.
+So, the extra coverage would be an added expense on top of the cost of earthquake insurance.

 Earthquake insurance doesn't cover all damage caused by an earthquake.
 You may have to purchase add-ons to your policy to pay extra for the exclusions.